AAPEC – The Next Two Years

 1. Our foundations remain relevant today

-Australian Action on Preeclampsia Inc. (AAPEC), an association incorporated in Victoria on 24 June 1994, is a voluntary organisation set up to provide support and information to families who have experienced preeclampsia.
+Australian Action on Preeclampsia Inc. (AAPEC), an association incorporated in Victoria on 24 June 1994, is a voluntary organisation set up to provide support and information to women and families who have experienced preeclampsia.

 Membership is open to anyone with an interest in preeclampsia.